Wombat42/useraccounts/README.md

 server portion with is running on `http://localhost:9000`.
 The client server is on `http://localhost:8080`.
 Point your browser to
 `http://localhost:8080` to work on the client.
 Any code change *should* be reflected immediately.
 You will at times need to refresh either the browser or the session.

+## Server
+A simple Express server with minimal example API implementations.
+It can serve up content form the `./public` folder.
+Warning: This has minimal, and some bad, security.
+Use it for reference and definitely do not use it in production.

+### API
+All API are have the word "api" in the url.
+All non-session API must have an "Authorization" header with the session ID.

+* GET `/api/session` - Checks for a session cookie and maps it back to a valid session object.
+If successful, it returns the session with a 200 status.
+Otherwise it returns a 401 error status.
+* POST `/api/session` - Requires a payload of `{"username":<some username>, "password":<some password>}`.
+Returns a 200 with a session object if successful.
+Otherwise returns a 401 with minimal error information.
+* GET `/api/user/:userid` - Gets a user's profile information.
+There is only one user in the system.
+The call should be GET `/api/user/22` to return him.
+The system does not check if the current user is authorized to view the data.
+* Get `/api/user/:userid/account` - Returns the user's account information.

+### Building the server
+There is no build step

+### Running the server
+Run `npm start` from the server folder.